Ahmed Johnson: Independent circuit and retirement (2002–2003)

 Norris stayed away from wrestling after his release from WCW until he wrestled his return match for Arlington, Texas, based Professional Championship Wrestling in 2002 against Jared Steele.
 He wrestled in 2003 in a tag team match for Maximum Pro Wrestling, teaming with Monty Brown in a losing effort against Sabu and Gangrel.
-He wrestled his final match on November 8, 2003 to defeat Action Jackson.
+He wrestled his final match on November 8, 2003 defeating Action Jackson.

 Personal life

 Norris grew up in Florida before taking up residence in Houston, Texas, with his daughter Nina.
 After retiring, he returned to college and earned a degree in criminology from Huston–Tillotson University.

 In July 2016, Norris was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.